idleberg/Paraiso-Google-Code-Prettify/README.md

 ## Installation

 1. Setup [Google Code Prettify][3]
-2. Download a `.css` file of choise
+2. Download a `.css` file of choice
 3. Replace `prettify.js` with the downloaded file

 ## License